 The Democratic National Convention is over and we still don't know what Kamala's plan is

 Sentimental speeches, supposed good intentions, and hundreds of attacks on Trump, but we still don't have clear proposals.
-The strategy: confound, and you will reign!
+They want to confuse people to win the elections.

 The Democratic National Convention is over, and Kamala Harris is still not giving an interview and not explaining to Americans what her proposals are.
 We saw a Convention with a lot of sentiment; many personal stories references to the Democrats' supposed vocation of service, and hundreds of attacks on Trump, but no plan to solve the country's fundamental problems.